What Can I Do If I’m Not Happy With My Lawyer?

 Remember, you have the right to disengage from your attorney at any point, but this is not always the best option.
 Since your attorney has been working on your case, 1) s/he might understand your case better than another attorney, 2) you might owe your first attorney money from your settlement if you decide to hire a second attorney.
 If your attorney is not putting time and energy into your claim, however, sometimes finding another lawyer is the only way you can get the compensation you deserve.

 The client also has the right to speak with another attorney at any time.
-While we try to communicate with our clients on a regular basis, not all attorneys have such a policy.
+While our Portland personal injury lawyers try to communicate with our clients on a regular basis, not all attorneys have such a policy.